martinbean/martinbean.dev/_posts/2016-10-20-implementing-adr-in-laravel.md

 Different people have different interpretations of MVC, and what code should go where.
 To this end, a newer pattern meant to build upon MVC but more suited to web applications is **ADR: Action–Domain–Responder**.

 ADR groups the functionality of applications into _actions_.
-Actions execute any business logic for that action, before passing the result to a _responder_ where it is presented as a view.
+Actions execute any business logic for that action, before passing the result to a _responder_ where it is presented as a response.

 As first glance, it seems similar to MVC but it provides a more clear separation of concerns, and there’s no argument as to what goes where.
 For example, in an MVC application, where do you set response headers?
 The controller?
 A view class?
 There’s no definitive answer whereas with ADR there is: the responder class.
 Giving the similarities, it’s also easy to convert an existing MVC application to follow the ADR pattern.

 So let’s look at implementing the ADR pattern in [Laravel](https://laravel.com/).

 ## Directory Structure
 As we’re not going to be using MVC, we can be a bit more creative in where to store things.
-A good idea is to keep action, domain and responder classes together.
+A good idea is to keep action, domain, and responder classes together.
 So if we had a blog, a simple directory structure may look like this:

 * /app
   * /Blog